 By Peter Chawaga

-To read more about the challenges posed by non-flushable wipes in wastewater systems, visit Water Online’s Flushables Solutions Center.
+To read more about the expenses incurred by drinking water and wastewater utilities, visit Water Online’s Funding Solutions Center.

 Article Source: https://www.wateronline.com/doc/drinking-water-wastewater-treatment-systems-federal-pfas-limits-create-cost-issues-0001?vm_tId=2428703&vm_nId=73759&user=b6002dbb-8670-42ac-b668-6e6a34b3e4d7&gdpr=0&vm_alias=Drinking%20Water,%20Wastewater%20Treatment%20Systems%20Fear%20Federal%20PFAS%20Limits%20Will%20Create%20Cost%20Issues&utm_source=mkt_WOL&utm_medium=email&utm_campaign=WOL_06-30-2022&utm_term=b6002dbb-8670-42ac-b668-6e6a34b3e4d7&utm_content=Drinking%20Water,%20Wastewater%20Treatment%20Systems%20Fear%20Federal%20PFAS%20Limits%20Will%20Create%20Cost%20Issues&mkt_tok=MDc1LU5WQy0wODYAAAGFUxTH3sPaiOD7LxXZ4GtfYsalh97MrV9zbY1K8i4dYXVG-1FYlZuAtS8Y8SbfgUMrn4DdBrhVX2roTZ3aDc-7LK2dLgj_0uJQnfvWyXm4DXFR